microsoft/Partner-Center-PowerShell/docs/help/Get-PartnerUserSignInActivity.md

 ```

 ## DESCRIPTION
-Gets the sign activities for the specified user.
+Gets the sign-in activities for the specified user.

 ## EXAMPLES